In this Article

 Is Sitting Cross-Legged Safe During Pregnancy?

 All pregnant women aim at a healthy pregnancy by taking care of matters that need attention.
-As far as sitting cross-legged is concerned, pregnant ladies are asked to be very careful and avoid this position, as it can flatten the unborn baby’s head or entangle the umbilical cord, thereby, making the baby feel uncomfortable in the womb.
-Despite the risks involved in sitting cross-legged, one cannot deny the fact that ‘Tailor Sitting’ opens up the pelvis and allows the baby to move down freely, preparing the expectant mom for labour.
+One cannot deny the fact that ‘Tailor Sitting’ opens up the pelvis and allows the baby to move down freely, preparing the expectant mom for labour.
 Keeping the advantages in mind, some women consciously prefer to sit this way while doing household chores, for religious ceremonies, or while doing yoga and meditation.